ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 capsules for flow control purposes and MUST generate and send appropriate flow control signals for their limits; see {{flow-control-intermediaries}}.

+The initial value for this limit MAY be communicated by sending a non-zero value for `SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA`.

 ## WT_MAX_STREAM_DATA Capsule {#WT_MAX_STREAM_DATA}

 *[WT_MAX_STREAM_DATA]: #